-4. But don't be a Sexual Vampire or a Frigid Franny
+4. Don't be a Sexual Vampire or a Frigid Franny.

-Of course, as Dr. Robinson tells us, it is possible to be over-cooked.
-Then you become a “sexual vampire” and you will drive your husband to his grave, feasting on his life force.
+Of course, as Dr. Robinson warns, it is possible to be over-cooked.
+Then you become a "sexual vampire" and you will drive your husband to his grave, feasting on his life force.

-The opposite of that is to be frigid, of course.
-That means you take no particular pleasure from the sexual act with your husband.
+The opposite of that, of course, is to be frigid.
+That means you take no particular pleasure from sexual acts with your husband.
 Oh, "we should talk it out openly and honestly," you say?
 Maybe see a doctor, a therapist?

 Now, if you are one of those frigid or sexually anesthetic women, don't be in a hurry to inform your husband about it.
 To the man it makes no difference in the pleasurableness of the act whether you are frigid or not unless he knows that you are frigid.
 And he won't know unless you tell him, and what he doesn’t know won't hurt him.
 Heed this advice.
 It has saved thousands of women from trouble.